-Dr. Mark Fleischman, a board-certified dermatologist and diplomate of the American Board of Dermatology, earned his medical degree from Creighton University School of Medicine in 2000.
+Dr. Mark Fleischman, board-certified in both Dermatology and Micrographic Dermatologic Surgery, is a diplomate of the American Board of Dermatology who earned his medical degree graduating Magna Cum Laude from Creighton University School of Medicine in 2000.
 He completed his internship in internal medicine at Creighton University and a dermatology residency at the University of Oklahoma Health Sciences Center.
 He also completed a fellowship in dermatological surgery in Kansas City.

 3265 NE Ralph Powell Road